squiglink/documentation/source/overview/getting-started.md

 ### Self-hosted

-It is possible to self-host if you are not willing to be a part of the official instance.
+It is possible to self-host if you would rather have your own instance.
 Squiglink consists of multiple monolithic services:

 - [API](https://github.com/squiglink/api) - the JSON API for developers.
 - [Lab](https://github.com/squiglink/lab) - the user-facing website.